limcuili/boris-bikes/README.md

 ## From User Stories to a Domain Model

 As a person,
 So that I can use a bike,
-I'd like a docking station to release a bike. nouns = person, bike, docking station verbs = use, release a bike
+I'd like a docking station to release a bike.
+nouns = person, bike, docking station
+verbs = use, release a bike

 As a person,
 So that I can use a good bike,
-I'd like to see if a bike is working nouns = person, bike verbs = use, see if a bike is working
+I'd like to see if a bike is working
+nouns = person, bike
+verbs = use, see if a bike is working

+Below is a functional representation of the above two stories
 | Nouns | Verbs |
 | :-------: | :-------: |
 | bike | use |